prajaktajagdale/slate/source/index.html.md

 HTTP/1.1 default
 ```

 This call will describe the IDPS RESTful API using the OpenAPI specification.
 The returned schema acts as a language-agnostic interface to the API and is meant to outline the capabilities and features exposed by the API.
-For further information on the OpenAPI specification please visit https://github.com/OAI/OpenAPI-Specification/blob/master/README.md.
+For further information on the OpenAPI specification visit https://github.com/OAI/OpenAPI-Specification/blob/master/README.md.

 ### Responses